mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Management using GUI

 Optionally, you can use Adminer for database administration, accessible on port 8080 of the Docker host.
 Open the web browser, and go to `http://{Host_IP_Address}:8080/`.
-You may login using the MariaDB root user or any user created under the `init` directory.
+You may log in using the MariaDB root user or any database user created under the `init` directory.

 ## Health Checks & Monitoring